DataDog/integrations-core/fluxcd/README.md

       - my_custom_fluxcd_metric
 ```

-More info on how to configure this option can be found in the [sample `fluxcd.d/conf.yaml` configuration file][11].
+See the [sample configuration file][4] for all available configuration options

 ### Validation